-This January our chosen disability issue of the month is ‘Mental Health’.
+This January our chosen disability topic of the month is ‘Mental Health’.

-In 2021 we want to talk more about the disabilities we cater for, and how to combat the challenges and frustrations life can throw at you when you have a disability.
+In 2021 we want to talk more about the disabilities we cater for, and how to combat the highs and lows life can throw at you when you have a disability.

 Get as much natural light as you can

 A positive mental attitude can be created with something as simple as sunlight.
 It is proven that sunlight increases our serotonin levels, which is linked to boosting our mood and keeping us calm.
 So, take some time to sit by a window throughout your day, or if you can, go outside for a little while to get those mood boosters working!